jlevy/strif/README.md

 This creates parent folders as needed (a major convenience).
 And if you would have clobbered a previous output, it keeps a backup with a (fixed or uniquely timestamped) suffix.

+Used judiciously, these options can save boilerplate coding and avoid debugging ugly corner case failures with zero-length or truncated files.

 ## Syntax Sugar for Temporary Files